The Ginger Cat and Other Lost Plays: Contents

-The Ginger Cat was known to exist but lost for decades, and was rediscovered by Dunsany's literary curator, Joe Doyle, while Mr. Faithful was known in theatrical circles and remained in print in an acting edition for many years.
-The editor reproduced the first two plays from Dunsany's manuscripts, and the third from a photocopy of the acting edition.
+"The Ginger Cat" was known to exist but lost for decades, and was rediscovered by Dunsany's literary curator, Joe Doyle, while "Mr. Faithful" was known in theatrical circles and remained in print in an acting edition for many years.
+Schweitzer reproduced the first two plays from Dunsany's manuscripts, and the third from a photocopy of the acting edition.

-The editor comments that The Ginger Cat and Mr. Faithful remain funny for modern audiences, and describes them as "between Wildean and Screwball comedy."
+Schweitzer comments that "The Ginger Cat" and "Mr. Faithful" remain funny for modern audiences, and describes them as "between Wildean and Screwball comedy."